emeralddd123/csv_to_database_automation/README.md

-# csv_to_database_automation
- this is a program that insert data from csv into our database, it will also do some cleaning and filtering to avoid putting incorrect data into our database
+This is a program that turns csv_file(s) into a database, it also do some small filtering like dropping duplicate row, dropping empty rows.